cookiestone12/Cadence-ProjectMelbourne/README.md

 5. New catalog will appear in the dashboard

 **Template Requirements:**
-- Use the official MIME Schedule A template
+- Use the official Ampersound Schedule A template
 - Include songwriter information (Name, PRO, IPI)
 - Song columns: Song Title, Artist(s) Name, Publishing % Owned, Master % Owned, Spotify Link